aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **Will using canary training cost money?**

 Yes.
-Because canary training launches SageMaker training jobs, you will be billed for the time those training jobs last.
+Because canary training launches SageMaker Training jobs, you will be billed for the time those training jobs last.
 It is recommended that you configure the partitions of the data or the percentage of data being leveraged in the canary training jobs to avoid excessive cost.

 **Is this library related to the SageMaker Inference Recommender?**

 No. The [Inference Recommencer](https://aws.amazon.com/about-aws/whats-new/2021/12/amazon-sagemaker-inference-recommender/) is a SageMaker built-in feature for selecting the best available compute instance for **deploying** SageMaker models.
-The `canary_training` library is an open-source library for  forecasting compute resources for SageMaker **Training** jobs; and in turn enable data scientists select an optimal training instance.
+The `canary_training` library is an open-source library for  forecasting compute resources for SageMaker **Training** jobs; and in turn enables data scientists select an optimal training instance.

 **How do I use this library, what are the major points to keep in mind?
 What are the assumptions?**